tommcandrew/personal-site/src/assets/blogPosts/03-january-2020.md

 const app = express();
 ```

+&nbsp;

 We now have to tell the app which port to use.
 This will be different depending on whether you're running the app locally on your computer or after it's been deployed.
 You can specify the port for when it's running locally but Heroku will assign a port automatically when it's deployed.
-The port number will be made available as an environment variable.
-So we need to give it the two options like this:
+The port number will be made available as an environment variable. <mark>So we need to give it the two options like this</mark>:

 ```javascript
 const port = process.env.PORT || 5000;
 ```

+&nbsp;

 This is telling the app to check first if there's an environment variable called PORT available (provided automatically by Heroku) and, if there isn't, then use port 5000 (you can choose any port that's free).